 There is a common misconception surrounding Botox and dermal fillers – many people think they’re one and the same.
 While Botox and dermal fillers do have a lot of similarities, there are a few key differences.
-When considering whether you should opt for Botox or a dermal filler, like Juvederm, Dysport, or Restylane, it’s important to know how each works and what they treat.
+When considering whether you should opt for Botox or a dermal filler like Bellafill, Juvederm, Radiesse, or Restylane – it’s important to know how each works and what they treat.

-At Fountain of You, we specialize in anti-aging and aesthetic services including Botox in Melbourne, FL.
+At Fountain of You Med Spa, we specialize in anti-aging and aesthetic services including Botox in Melbourne, FL.
 We also offer an array of dermal fillers, lip injections, and laser hair removal treatments.
 This week, we’d like to go over the differences between Botox and dermal fillers to give you an idea of what aesthetic treatment is right for you.

 Both Botox and facial fillers are primarily used to reduce lines and wrinkles, fighting the signs of aging.
 The way they do this, though, varies.
 Botox, also known as botulinum toxin, reduces the movements of facial muscles that cause wrinkles.
 This helps the face, neck, or whatever area is treated, to appear smoother and rejuvenated.

 Dermal fillers, on the other hand, are generally made from hyaluronic acid that is injected into the skin to restore volume and smooth out wrinkles.
 So, both Botox and fillers can be used to achieve similar results, but the way they work is different.

 Not only do Botox and dermal fillers work differently, but they also treat different things.
 Botox is used to treat wrinkles that are caused by muscle movements.
 The lines around the mouth formed by smiling, the groove between the eyebrows from facial expressions, and lines around the eyes, or “crow’s feet,” all should respond well to Botox.
 This is because Botox is ideal for treating wrinkles and lines that are caused by muscle movements.